sipwise/jenkins-job-builder/doc/source/installation.rst

   job builder will search for any files specified by the custom application yaml tags 'include', 'include-raw' and 'include-raw-escaped'.

+**allow_duplicates**
+  (Optional) By default `jenkins-jobs` will abort any time a duplicate macro, template, job-group or job name is encountered as it cannot establish the correct one to use.
+When this option is set to True, only a warning is emitted.

 jenkins section
 ^^^^^^^^^^^^^^^